BOARD OF DIRECTORS

 - September 2020: Jesse Singerman, our most tenured board member, retired from the board.
 Deb Eschmeyer was elected to replace her in her Patron seat.
 Pedro Garcia was also re-elected to his Patron seat, and Kevin Malchoff was re-appointed to his At-Large position.

 The current members of the Frontier Board of Directors are:

-Lindy is currently Regional Director for the Independent Natural Food Retailers Association.
+Lindy Bannister Lindy has just recently returned to her passion of being directly involved in retail operations, taking the position of CEO of a group of natural food stores in North Carolina.
+Food Matters Market is a member of Independent Natural Foods Retailer Association.
+She just left her Region Manager position with INFRA after 8 1/2 years there.
 From 2005 to 2012, she was the General Manager of The Wedge Community Coop (a long-time Frontier member) in Minneapolis, Minnesota.
 She held a number of food-related jobs previous to that, including owning her own restaurant on Vancouver Island in Canada and working in conventional grocery for 21 years, eventually running stores for Albertsons and HEB across the western US and in Texas.
 Her commitment to cooperatives is an expression of her personal business ethic of treating everyone fairly and doing the right thing without calculation, "just because it is the right thing."